presqueasmr/portfolio-2024/content/2023-07-01-raclette-sim.md

 slug: raclette-sim
 dividerDate: .......................
 dividerTaxonomy: ........................
-thumbnail: raclette/thumbnail_raclette.png
+thumbnail: raclette/thumbnail.svg

-problematic: "This project was requested by a client : The Crédit Agricole Group, to promote an event they wanted to launch in April of 2024.
-The ambition of the event was to spark dialog about the future & AI technology.
-The target audience was mainly professionnal and interested in exchanging about AI.
-The client wanted a clean and prestigious feel to the site"
+problematic: "This project was requested by my boss as a way to learn FlutterFlow.
+The goal create a fun, creative raclette shopping-list app.
+I created this app from benchmark, to design, to development, to deploying in stores."

 content:
   titleSection: